ygitore/Frontend_Capstone/README.md

 # NSS Capstone - "Review Apartments"
 Single page application with full CRUD functionality that allows users to create a profile for apartments they have visited or lived in.
-Once the user is logged-in they can view profile for all apartments.
-Uses can also edit and delete aparments they created.
-They can give rating, like, add comment, add apartments to their favorites.
+Once user is logged-in they can view profile for all apartments, edit and delete apartments they have created.
+They can also give rating, like, add and view comment(s), add any apartments to their favorites
 ### Technologies used
 * HTML5
 * CSS3